Insider Selling: Grocery Outlet Holding Corp. (NYSE:GO) CEO Sells 25,000 Shares of Stock

 Grocery Outlet Holding Corp.
-(NYSE:GO) CEO Eric J. Jr. Lindberg sold 25,000 shares of Grocery Outlet stock in a transaction on Wednesday, July 7th.
-The shares were sold at an average price of $34.45, for a total value of $861,250.00.
+(NYSE:GO) CEO Eric J. Jr. Lindberg sold 25,000 shares of the firm’s stock in a transaction dated Wednesday, June 2nd.
+The shares were sold at an average price of $34.19, for a total transaction of $854,750.00.

-Shares of NYSE GO traded down $0.15 during midday trading on Monday, reaching $34.92.
-The company had a trading volume of 7,697 shares.

 Receive News & Ratings for Grocery Outlet Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Grocery Outlet and related companies with MarketBeat.com's FREE daily email newsletter.